ever-been/benchmark-hazelcast3/README.md

 benchmark-hazelcast3
 ====================

-Benchamrk of Hazelcast 3, using everBEEN framework
+Benchamrk of Hazelcast 3, using EverBEEN framework